 DirectX 12 won't just make your games look better - Microsoft and Intel have demonstrated how it could also improve power consumption by a dramatic 50%.

-At the SIGGRAPH show in Los Angeles the Windows 8.1 maker alongside Intel showed how flipping a rendering engine switch from current DirectX 11 to next-gen DirectX 12 can cut power consumption by a half.
+At the SIGGRAPH show in Los Angeles Microsoft and Intel showed how flipping a rendering engine switch from current DirectX 11 to next-gen DirectX 12 can cut power consumption by a half.